Fact-checked by the Snapmessages editorial team

 How Do Telegram and WhatsApp Handle Security and Encryption?

 WhatsApp is the stronger choice for default encryption.
-It applies the Signal Protocol — considered the gold standard for end-to-end encryption — to every message, call, and media file automatically.
-No setup is required from the user.
+It applies the Signal Protocol, developed by Open Whisper Systems and considered the gold standard for end-to-end encryption, to every message, call, and media file automatically.
+No setup is required.

 Telegram uses end-to-end encryption only in its Secret Chats mode, which must be manually activated.
 Standard Telegram chats are encrypted in transit and at rest on Telegram’s servers, but Telegram itself can technically access them.
 This is a critical distinction most users overlook.